Developer Manual

 docs/README.md | Home page of the docs site |

-docs/REQUIREMENTS.md | Product requirements (functional, quality, constraints) |
+docs/PRD.md | Product requirements (functional, quality, constraints) |

 docs/ARCHITECTURE.md | Component structure and deployment topology |